johnbillion/action-wordpress-plugin-attestation/README.md

 Yes, this action specifically supports [plugin release confirmation](https://developer.wordpress.org/plugins/wordpress-org/release-confirmation-emails/).
 It will periodically attempt to fetch the plugin zip from the plugin directory for up to 60 minutes, which allows you plenty of time to confirm the release.

-> [!TIP]
-> Set the `timeout-minutes` directive to a little higher than the `timeout` input of the action, which is 60 minutes by default.
-This allows some leeway for generating the attestation if you confirm your release right before the timeout is reached.
-70 is a reasonable value.
 ## Does this work for hosts other than wordpress.org?

 Yes, this action supports hosts other than wordpress.org in case you want to generate an attestation for a zip file that you deploy elsewhere.
 The `zip-url` input can be used to specify a custom zip URL to fetch and attest.
 These dynamic value placeholders can be used within the URL: